cimelli/RpdSource/src/omnicore/doc/rpc-api.md

     {
       "alerttype" : n                       // (number) alert type as integer "alerttype" : "xxx"                   // (string) alert type (can be "alertexpiringbyblock", "alertexpiringbyblocktime", "alertexpiringbyclientversion" or "error")
-      "alertexpiry" : "nnnnnnnnnn"          // (string) expiration criteria (can refer to block height, timestamp or client verion)
+      "alertexpiry" : "nnnnnnnnnn"          // (string) expiration criteria (can refer to block height, timestamp or client version)
       "alertmessage" : "xxx"                // (string) information about the alert },
     ...